 Customized School Partnerships

 In this model, serving grades K–12, teachers work with a dedicated museum educator to complement their school’s curriculum based on a selected theme.
-Each partnership may include live virtual lessons, pre-recorded video lessons, digital handouts, or some combination of these elements.
-All partnerships, regardless of scope, will include a planning meeting, antiracist teaching workshops, classroom observations (contingent on health and safety protocols), and a reflection meeting.
+Each partnership may include educator-led lessons held virtually or in the galleries or classroom, pre-recorded video lessons, digital handouts, or some combination of these elements.
+All partnerships, regardless of scope, will include a planning meeting, classroom observations (contingent on health and safety protocols), a reflection meeting, and opportunities for partner teachers to participate in additional professional learning offered through the Museum.

 To request a partnership, please complete the request form.
 Schools must assign a coordinator to oversee the partnership throughout its duration.